esuriru/narechi/docs/guides/quickstart.md

 # Quickstart

-This is a tutorial that will cover how to set up a moving and scaling object using Lua scripting and how to build a packaged executable of the simulation.
+This is a guide on how to create a project using the narechi editor for the first time.

 ## Create new project